oracle-livelabs/pts/upgrade-to-23ai/lab1-install-new-home/install-23ai-oh.md

 ### Increase the size of tablespaces

-Because upgrades and plugging in new PDBs will take space in certain tablespaces, the tablespaces will grown.
-Growing tablespaces takes time so it will be faster to increase the size of the existing tablespaces before we start the upgrade.
+Because upgrades and plugging in new PDBs will take up more space in certain tablespaces, they will grow.
+Growing tablespaces takes time, so it will be faster to increase the size of the existing tablespaces before we start the upgrade.

 4. Increase the SYSAUX, SYSTEM, and UNDOTBS for the CDB: